-See, OECD (2000) and Selçuk and Yeldan (2001) for an evaluation of the macroeconomic impact of the August 1999 earthquake.

-Tezel (1994) is a standard reference on Turkish economic history up to 1950.
-See Arıcanlı and Rodrik (1990) and Öniş and Riedel (1993), and the references therein, for a detailed account of the Turkish macroeconomic experience during 1951-1987.
+- 1. See Selçuk and Yeldan (2001) for an evaluation of the macroeconomic effect of the August 1999 earthquake. - 2.
+Tezel (1994) is a standard reference on the Turkish economic history up to 1950.
+See Aricanli and Rodrik (1990), Önis and Riedel (1993), and the references therein, for a detailed account of the Turkish macroeconomic experience during 1951-1987.
 For recent years, see Selçuk (1997) and other chapters in Rittenberg (1998).
 Yeldan (1997, 1998) analyzes the Turkish economy with computable general equilibrium (CGE) models from a political economy viewpoint.
-Similarly, Öniş and Aysan (2000) conduct a comparative analysis of financial crises in Turkey, Mexico and the East Asian economies from a political economy perspective.

-Selçuk (1997) shows that Turkey was not able to smooth consumption after 1987 and the realized consumption was more volatile then an estimated optimum consumption.
+Similarly, Önis and Aysan (2000) conduct a comparative analysis of financial crises in Turkey, Mexico, and East Asian economies from a political economic perspective. - 3.
+Selçuk (1997) shows that Turkey was not able to smooth consumption after 1987 and the realized consumption was more volatile than an estimated optimum consumption. - 4.
 See Togan (1995) for a review of the trade policy of Turkey.
-More recently, Togan (2001) reviews the openness of the Turkish economy in relation with the European Union.
-For the real exchange rate developments, see Agénor et al. (1997) and Erlat and Erlat (1998).
+More recently, Togan (2001) reviews the openness of the Turkish economy in relation to the European Union.
+For the real exchange rate developments, see Agenor et al. (1997) and Erlat and Erlat (1998). - 5.
 The external balance figures are taken from the GDP components of the national income statistics, estimated by the State Institute of Statistics.
-The current account of the balance of payments statistics may give different results.
+The current account of the balance-of-payments statistics may give different results.
 For example, the large inflow of official unrequited transfers in 1990 and 1991 reduced the otherwise large current account deficit.
-These and similar unrequited transfers should be excluded from the external balance analysis of an economy, unless they have a permanent nature.
+These, and similar unrequited transfers, should be excluded from the external balance analysis of an economy, unless they have a permanent nature.